ankitha2509/Real-Estate-Management-System-BA/Tools/Jira/README.md

-Jira was used to manage Agile project activities for the Real Estate Management System.
+Jira was used to manage the Real Estate project using Agile Scrum methodology.

-- Created epics and user stories
+- Created Epics, Stories, and Tasks
-- Managed product backlog
+- Managed backlog and sprint workflow
-- Tracked sprint progress using boards
+- Tracked progress using Kanban board